PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 When an activity has started, it can no longer be updated, and users can only update activities belonging to their own accounts.

 ### Oral presentation
-When you're done with Part 2, present your work orally to a teacher at one of the lab sessions.
+When you're done with Lab 2, present your work orally to a teacher at one of the lab sessions.
 Be prepared to:

-* Show that your application works as it should.
+* Show that your application works as it should
-* Explain how the code you've written works.
+* Explain how the code you've written works
-* Answer any question the teacher might have about the code (the teacher will ask question to verify that you understand how it works).
+* Answer any question the teacher might have about the code (the teacher will ask questions to verify that you understand how it works)

-Afterwards you will be approved on the objective _Lab Part 2_ on Ping Pong by the teacher.
+Afterwards you will be approved on the Canvas assignment [Lab 2 Presentation](https://ju.instructure.com/courses/6797/assignments/35472) by the teacher.
+After that you should create a ZIP file of the app's root folder (delete the `node_modules` folder first!), and upload it to the Canvas assignment [Lab 2 Code](https://ju.instructure.com/courses/6797/assignments/35473).

 If you have time to spare, try complete the extra tasks below.